-Insomnia disables the ability of judging or sensing any kind of emotion by looking at the face of a person.
-However, it is difficult to judge emotions such as anger and sadness in people suffering from insomnia.
+Insomnia disables the ability to judge or sense any kind of emotion by looking at a person’s face.
+However, it is difficult to judge emotions such as anger and sadness in people who have insomnia.
 This impairment occurs more in women.

 Insomnia and similar sleeping disorders affect our inhibition and disrupt our impulse control mechanism.
-An insomniac person is likely to develop increased impulsiveness to negative stimulus.
+An insomniac person is likely to develop increased impulsiveness to negative stimuli.

-People suffering from insomnia develop a perception towards negative stuff and perceive most things in a negative way.
-However, rather than looking at the bright side which a normal person tends to do.
-Insomniacs are characterises by a negative mood and are pessimism.
+People who have insomnia develop a perception of negative stuff and perceive most things negatively, however, rather than looking at the bright side, which a normal person tends to do.
+Insomniacs are characterized by a negative mood and are pessimistic.

-A sleep deprived or insomniac patient shows greater activity around the limbic area of the brain.
-Emotional regulation and processing undertakes in the limbic area.
+A sleep-deprived or insomniac patient shows greater activity around the limbic area of the brain.
+Emotional regulation and processing undertake in the limbic area.